Jaffulee/gradient_descent/README.md

 <body>
 <img width="1446" height="1292" alt="image" src="https://github.com/user-attachments/assets/9195d97a-044b-42e6-9f7d-a7036522a41e" />

 <h1>Gradient Descent Optimiser and Neural Network (Tensor-based Backpropagation)</h1>

 <p>
 This project contains a Python implementation of a <strong>gradient descent optimiser</strong>, a <strong>fully custom neural network framework</strong>, and a
 <strong>generalised Jacobian class</strong> for handling tensor derivatives.
-The network is trained on a simple example: fitting a sine wave using multilayer perceptrons.
+The framework is built from scratch using <code>NumPy</code>, with tensor-calculus-based backpropagation, and demonstrates training on toy datasets such as <strong>fitting a sine wave</strong> and a <strong>helix projection</strong>.
 </p>

 <hr>